bio-tools/biotoolsSchemaDocs/information_requirement.rst

 bio.tools standard
 ------------------
-https://bio.tools will include a "staging area" for "beta entries" with less rich annotation.
-The minimum information requirement for "beta" and "standard" is given in the respective columns.
-Attributes are defined as mandatory in the current schema in production in bio.tools (`biotools-1.4 <https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4>`_) or the new version (`biotools-2.0.0 <https://github.com/bio-tools/biotoolsschema/tree/master/biotools-2.0.0>`_) as indicated by "Version" column.
+Attributes defined as mandatory in the schema version used by bio.tools (`biotools-1.4 <https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4>`_) and the latest stable version (`biotools-2.0.0 <https://github.com/bio-tools/biotoolsschema/tree/master/biotools-2.0.0>`_) are indicated by "Version" column.  https://bio.tools specifies an information requirement for "standard" and "beta" (less well annotated) entries, as indicated in the respective columns.

 .. csv-table:: Information requirements
    :header: "Attribute", "Description", "Format", "beta", "standard", "Version", "element"